-Cornelia Carapcea (class of ’09, Information Systems and Financial Economics) is a Product Lead with both consumer and enterprise experience.
-She has led high impact, high growth teams in Bing, Azure and now Facebook AI.
+Cornelia Carapcea ’09, information systems and financial economics is a Product Lead with both consumer and enterprise experience.
+She has led high impact, high growth teams in Bing, Azure, Facebook AI and now Netflix.
 Cornelia credits the rigor and growth mindset instilled at UMBC for her success in driving delightful user experiences and scaling businesses with AI.

 Matt DiMaria, CEO and President of VHT

 Matt is a transformational leader with a record of accomplishment in Silicon Valley with high technology companies serving consumer and business-to-business markets.
 He has demonstrated success in developing high performance teams that generated over $2 billion in shareholder and employee value by delivering market leading products and services to thousands of companies and millions of consumers.

 He is currently the CEO and President of VHT.
 VHT is an established leader in the rapidly growing customer experience (CX) market, serving over 300 Fortune 500 and mid-size enterprises, enabling $225 million in annual infrastructure cost savings, and improving customer satisfaction ratings up to 50 percent within the first year of deployment.
 VHT enables millions of people to get the help they need, from the brands they love, on the terms they choose through their Mindful customer-in-control SaaS platform.

 Matt graduated from UMBC in 1984 where he majored in Information Systems Management and served as the president of the IFSM council of majors.
 He now resides in Nashville, TN with his wife Deb and two children.